Have a Question? Ask the Sleep Center Staff, or check below for answers to some of the most commonly asked questions.

 The main entrance to the Hospital closes at 8 p.m.
 The only open door when you arrive is the emergency department.
 A member of the Safety/Security staff will escort you to patient registration and then to the Sleep Center.
 Your technologist will help you to the emergency department in the morning.

-Who is Dr. Ader and why did my physician order a consult with him?
+Why did my physician order a consult with this provider?

-Dr. Michael Ader is the Medical Director of the Sleep Lab and a Diplomate of the American Board of Sleep Medicine in addition to specializing in pulmonary and critical care medicine.
-Your physician rquested an appointment with Dr. Ader to review the results of your study and take any necessary therapeutic steps if indicated.
+Your physician rquested an appointment with Dr. Ader, Dr. Bishay or Lauren Penrose to review the results of your study and take any necessary therapeutic steps if indicated.

 How important is sleep?